 Originally published 11/03/2015.

 Animal lovers find great joy including their animals in as many holiday celebrations as possible.
-As we enter the holiday season, it’s time for a reminder of how these holiday activities can be stressful for household pets.
+As Christmas and New Year's approaches, it’s time for a reminder of how these holiday activities can be stressful for household pets.
 To understand more about the holiday stresses pets experience, and how to help them enjoy this time of year, we interviewed Karen Pryor Academy (KPA) and ClickerExpo faculty member Sarah Owings.

 In this interview, Sarah explains that even holiday decorating and the addition of holiday-specific scents can be unsettling for household pets.
 She provides unique training and management solutions for animals, particularly for dogs, as they are often most impacted by the holidays.

 Which holiday activities are most challenging for pets?

 Humans have a different view of the holidays.
 We enjoy seeing our homes transformed with lights and decorations.
 We welcome the arrival of friends and family, and relish sharing food and good cheer.
 That is not always the same for pets in the home.
 Many pets experience more stress around the holidays than people realize—particularly when the home environment changes.
 Decorations, lights, costumes, new people coming and going, extra cleaning and vacuuming, new smells, sights, and sounds—to a dog it can all be very unsettling.
 Furniture gets rearranged, dog beds or crates are often put away to accommodate guests, packages get delivered more often, and, of course, each ring of the doorbell can seem like a home invasion.